 The JSRP has its administrative headquarters at the London School of Economics and is working with the following consortium partners:

 The Conflict Research Group (CRG) is a multidisciplinary research unit at Ghent University, focused on the micro-level dynamics of civil conflicts.
 We concentrate both on the impact of civil conflicts on local communities, and on the links between local and global dimensions of conflict.

 The African Security Sector Network (ASSN) is a pan-African network of experts and organisations working in the area of Security Sector Reform (SSR).
 The network is headquartered in Accra, Ghana, with regional hubs in Juba, Nairobi and Johannesburg.

 Based in New York, The Social Science Research Council (SSRC) is an independent, non-profit international organization that nurtures new generations of social scientists, fosters innovative research, and mobilizes necessary knowledge on important public issues.

 The South East European Research Network (SEERN) assists higher education institutions in South East Europe to improve their research and teaching activities in order to contribute to the wider process of democratisation of the countries in the region.

 The VJ Movement is a collaboration of more than 150 professional video journalists from almost 100 countries.
 As journalists we believe that “There is more than one truth.”
 That means offering different perspectives on a story and letting you, the user, decide.

 Learn more about the JSRP Team on our Who’s Who page.

 The JSRP office is located in room 1.06B on the 1st floor of 50 Lincolns Inn Fields (50LIF) on the LSE campus.
 The campus map gives full access details.
-Contact the Programme Manager on +44 (0)20 7849 4631 for any further information or email on: intdev.jsrp <at> lse.ac.uk
+Contact the JSRP office on +44 (0)20 7849 4631 or email: intdev.jsrp <at> lse.ac.uk